 A cumulative grade point average (GPA) of 3.2 or higher on a 4.0 scale.
 Applicants with a cumulative GPA of 3.0-3.19 who also have a prerequisite GPA of 3.2 or higher may petition to be considered for the graduate program by completing the optional Petition question in OTCAS.
 St. Catherine University follows the OTCAS method of calculating GPA.

-A minimum of 50 cumulative hours in two or more settings prior to application.
+A minimum of 50 cumulative hours in two or more settings prior to application (review the description of this requirement in the "How do I apply?" section of this web page).

 Specific prerequisite courses are required for the entry-level MAOT program; review the next section for details.

 Prerequisite courses must be completed with grade of C or higher (Pass/Fail or S/U grading is not acceptable), with a cumulative prerequisite GPA of 3.2 or higher on a 4.0 scale.
-One prerequisite course may be repeated once.
+Only one prerequisite course may be repeated one time for an acceptable grade.

-Applicants must have a minimum of five* prerequisite courses completed (with credits and grades noted on transcripts) at the time of application.
+Applicants for Summer 2019 enrollment must have a minimum of five* prerequisite courses completed (with credits and grades noted on transcripts) at the time of application (applicants for Summer 2020 must have six prerequisite courses completed at the time of application).
 Of those five courses, at least two must be in anatomy, physiology or statistics.
-The remaining two prerequisite courses must be completed prior to the beginning of the graduate program.
-Courses "in progress" in Fall 2016 will not count toward the minimum of five completed.
+The remaining three prerequisite courses must be completed prior to the beginning of the graduate program.
+Courses "in progress" at the time of application will not count toward the minimum of five completed.

 It is strongly recommended that all prerequisite courses be completed within the past ten years.